-Wazuh installation involves two central components, the Wazuh server and Elastic Stack.
-In addition, Wazuh agents will be deployed to the monitored hosts in your environment:
+Wazuh installation involves two central components, the Wazuh server, and Elastic Stack.
+In addition, Wazuh agents will need to be deployed to the monitored hosts in your environment:

 - Wazuh server: Runs the Wazuh manager, API and Filebeat (only necessary in distributed architecture).
 Collects and analyzes data from deployed agents.